2022 FALL SOCCER INFORMATION

 Who will coach my child's team?

-AC Brea teams are coached by volunteers from your community, many of them parents with children in the program.
-We also have several current and former AC Brea High School and College players who are just developing as coaches.
+AC Brea teams are coached by parent volunteers from your community, many of them parents with children in the program.

-Contact the division director in which age group your child will be playing.
-Coaches should contact the players/parents by August 1.
+Contact the Recreational Director.
+Coaches should contact the players/parents by August 1st.
 They will give you all the information you will need in regards to practice times and location.
 Coaches request specific practice days, time and location.
 AC Brea creates the official practice schedule.

 Please do not panic if you see teams practicing and your child has not been called.
 Not all teams begin practice at the same time.
 Also some coaches may be out of town.
-If your child has not been called contact the division director AND registrar.
+If your child has not been called contact the Recreational Director AND Registrar.
 You can find contact information by clicking on our website